smolgeorgie/tech-stack/README.md

 ### How to see my full assignment?

 ```
 Run the project as explained up above, or click ' on this page.
+or
 Search for the file: docs/enhance.md
 ```